ToJans/tojans.github.com/content/blog/insanity & start-up's.md

 +++
 date = "2015-05-07T07:06:00+02:00"
 title = "Insanity & start-ups"
+slug = "insanity-and-start-ups"
 +++

 VCs are looking for start-ups who outperform their competitors not by a ten-fold, but at least a hundred- or a thousand-fold.

 It is hard to predict which companies will evolve in this way, but one thing is well-known: your company will have to be fundamentally different than everyone else's in order to reach such ratios.

 # Key differences in succesful start-ups